wp-plugins/light-social/readme.txt

 *   LinkedIn
 *   Technorati
 *   Twitter
-*   Google Buzz (aka.
-Google Reader)
+*   Google Buzz
 *   Faves
 *   Mister Wong

 The plugin is implemented using the most simplistic html code to ensure fast load and minimal impact on your blog.

 Works with IE6 and HTML feed (atom, rss) readers.
-Handles selective placement and position of the links.
+Handles selective placement and position of the links (working in better support for this).

-For more customizations see: [Light Social WordPress plugin](http://www.aldentorres.com/light-social-wordpress-plugin/ "Light Social WordPress plugin home")
+For more customizations see: [Light Social WordPress plugin](http://aldenml.com/blog/2009/12/20/light-social-wordpress-plugin/ "Light Social WordPress plugin home")

 == Installation ==